enactjs/docs/src/pages/docs/tutorials/tutorial-typescript/adding-a-new-component/index.md

 order: 3
 ---

+Enact has a number of ready-to-use components.
+Each of these components includes TypeScript typing, allowing them to be easily integrated into a project.

+Let's start by using components from the Moonstone theme in a stateful React component.

 ### Creating a Counter Component

 - Create a **Counter** folder in **src/components** and add a **Counter.tsx** file